access-ci-org/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v2.md

 Identify for this queue the name and email addresses of:

-1. People that can browse tickets (agents)
+1. People who can browse tickets (agents)

 2. People who will be watchers to receive email notifications (watchers)